tcrouzet/md/2022/01/lecriture-assistee-par-la-machine.md

 **It seems too perfect.**

 Yes, it does seem a bit too perfect.
-But that’s just the way life works sometimes.
-Everything can’t always be a struggle.
+But that's just the way life works sometimes.
+Everything can't always be a struggle.

 **But the perfection is not a good story.**

-You’re right, the perfect life is not always the most interesting story.
+You're right, the perfect life is not always the most interesting story.
 Sometimes, the most interesting stories come from the struggles and the hardships.
-That’s why Jenny’s story is so interesting.
+That's why Jenny's story is so interesting.
 She overcame a lot of obstacles in order to achieve her success.

 **What kinds of obstacles?**

 Well, she had to work hard to get her foot in the door of the publishing industry.
 And she had to work even harder to become a successful writer.
 She had to deal with a lot of rejection, but she never gave up.
-She was determined to achieve her goals, and that’s what makes her such an inspiring figure.
+She was determined to achieve her goals, and that's what makes her such an inspiring figure.

 **I am not convinced.**

-Well, why don’t you read her book and see for yourself?
+Well, why don't you read her book and see for yourself?

 **Can you send me the book?**